Inverness and Aberdeen Junction Railway: Inverness and Aviemore direct

-Later relations with the GNoSR
+Later relations with the Great North of Scotland Railway

-The uneasy relations at Aberdeen eased towards the end of the nineteenth century, to such an extent that by 1905 an amalgamation was proposed.
+The uneasy relations at Aberdeen eased towards the end of the 19th century, to such an extent that by 1905 an amalgamation was proposed.
 It was however turned down by Highland Railway shareholders.
 In 1908 trains ran through between Aberdeen and Inverness without change of locomotive for the first time.

 Findhorn Railway

 When the line between Elgin and Keith was opened in August 1858, its route ran inland, away from the coast, between Elgin and Nairn, and many small coastal settlements were remote from the new railway.